abhirup3193/interview-prep/AZURE-DATA-ENGINEERING-INTERVIEW-QUESTIONS.md

 						Dump the csv into processed folder

+# Azure Data Factory (ADF) Questions -

 >> What is Integration Runtime in ADF ?

 	An integration runtime provides the bridge between activities and linked services.
 	It's referenced by the linked service or activity, and provides the compute environment where the activity is either run directly or dispatched.

 	1. AZURE Integration Runtime
 	2. Self-Hosted Integration Runtime